A New Bandit Setting Balancing Information from State Evolution and Corrupted Context: Experimentation

 \subsection{Investigated Algorithms}

-We compare the performance of the proposed algorithm with a stationary (\textbf{UCBBanditS}) and nonstationary (\textbf{UCBBanditNS}) UCB bandit as well as two contextual bandits, \textbf{LinUCB}~\cite{Li2010} and \textbf{LinTS}~\cite{agrawal2014thompson}.
-UCBBanditS uses the UCB1 algorithm \cite{Auer2002}.
+We compare the performance of the proposed algorithm with a stationary (\textbf{UCBBanditS}) and nonstationary (\textbf{UCBBanditNS}) UCB bandit, as well as two contextual bandits, \textbf{LinUCB}~\citep{Li2010} and \textbf{LinTS}~\citep{agrawal2014thompson}.
+UCBBanditS uses the UCB1 algorithm~\citep{Auer2002}.
 UCBBanditNS uses UCB1 but computes the average action rewards as a discounted sum according to equation \ref{eq:ducb}.

-We also compare different combinations of CB and MABs: LinUCB and Non-stationary UCB (\textbf{LinUCB + UCBBanditNS}), LinTS and Nonstationary UCB (\textbf{LinTS + UCBBanditNS}), both without reach parameter $\beta$.
+We also compare different combinations of $CB$ and $MAB$: LinUCB and Non-stationary UCB (\textbf{LinUCB + UCBBanditNS}), LinTS and Nonstationary UCB (\textbf{LinTS + UCBBanditNS}), both without reach parameter $\beta$.
 We test these against four versions of the meta-algorithm: \textbf{COMBINE-UCB}, \textbf{COMBINE-UCB common} (COMBINE-UCB with common adjacency matrix for all users), \textbf{COMBINE-softmax} (using a preference matrix for each user) and \textbf{COMBINE-softmax common} (a common preference matrix for all users).
-All algorithms which are not named COMBINE do \textit{not} use the adjacency matrix for action selection.
+The algorithms that use different combinations of $CB$ and $MAB$ differ from COMBINE by not learning or using the adjacency matrix.
+They are otherwise identical, having a referee (gradient bandit) that chooses dynamically between $CB$ and $MAB$.

+For all algorithms, we tuned the parameters to minimize the average regret over the respective time steps the experiments are run.
+For synthetic and real-world experiments, the parameters are: gradient bandit: $\delta_R = 0.5$, LinUCB $\alpha = 1$, UCBBanditS/NS: $\alpha_B = 1$, $\gamma = 0.1$ and COMBINE-softmax: $\alpha_S = 10$.
+For LinTS, we set the algorithm-specific parameter $v=0.2$.
+All COMBINE versions use the same parameter values as the standalone algorithms.
+For all COMBINE versions, the adjacency matrix $\Lambda_i$ is updated according to the procedures in section \ref{sec:updateadjmatrix}.